MelPierre/tribunals/README.markdown

     brew install qt

+If you don't have libxml2 installed (nokogiri gem will let you know, as it will fail building), you'll need to install it.
+On OS X:

+    brew install libxml2

 On **OS X**: install http://postgresapp.com/ After installation, click the elephant icon in the task bar and select **open psql**.